Praqma/kubernetes-ebook/chapter02.md

 # Other software components of the cluster:

 ## DNS:
 It is understood that all nodes in this cluster will have some hostname assigned to them.
-It is important to have consistent hostnames, and if there is a DNS server in your infrastructure, then it is also important what are the reverse lookup names of these nodes.
-This information is  critical at the time when you will generate SSL certificates.
+It is important to have consistent hostnames, and if there is a DNS server in your infrastructure the reverse lookup names of these nodes is also important.
+This information is critical when you generate SSL certificates.

-The dns domainname we will use in this setup is `example.com` .
-Each node will have a hostname in the form of `*hostname*.example.com` .
-If you do not have a DNS setup yet, it is good time to set it up now.
-As we mentioned this earlier, we are using Libvirt/KVM to provide VMs for our example setup.
-It would be interesting for you to know that libvirt has build in DNS service called `dnsmasq`.
-Setting up dnsmasq service is very simple.
-The dnsmasq service uses the `/etc/hosts` file for name resolution.
-So we will populate our `/etc/hosts` file with the necessary hostnames and corresponding IP addresses and restart the dnsmasq service.
-That way, any nodes (including our local work computer), which use dnsmasq, will resolve the example.com related hostnames correctly.
+The dns domain name we will use in this setup is `example.com`.
+Each node will have a hostname in the form of `*hostname*.example.com`.
+If you do not have a DNS setup now is a good time to do it.
+As we mentioned earlier we are using Libvirt/KVM to provide VMs for our example setup.
+Interestingly, Libvirt has a built-in DNS service called `dnsmasq` and setting up the dnsmasq service is very simple.
+The dnsmasq service uses the `/etc/hosts` file for name resolution, so we will populate our `/etc/hosts` file with the necessary hostnames and corresponding IP addresses and restart the dnsmasq service.
+That way any nodes, including our local work computer, which use dnsmasq will resolve the example.com related hostnames correctly.

 ## Operating System:
-We are using Fedora 24 64 bit server edition - on all nodes (Download from [here](https://getfedora.org/en/server/download/) ).
+We are using Fedora 24 64 bit server edition on all nodes (Download from [here](https://getfedora.org/en/server/download/) ).
 You can use a Linux distribution of your choice.
-For poeple wanting to use Fedora Atomic, we would like to issue a warning.
-Fedora Atomic, (great distribtion), is a collection of binaries (etcd, kubernetes) bundled together (in a read only  filesystem), and individual packages *cannot* be updated.
-There is no yum/dnf, etc. In this book we are using Kubernetes 1.3 (the latest version), which is still not part of Fedora Atomic 24, so we decided to use Fedora 24 server edition (in minimal configuration), and added the packages we need directly from their official websites.
+We'd like to issue a warning for anyone looking to use Fedora Atomic.
+While it has great distribtion it is a collection of binaries (etcd, kubernetes) bundled together in a read only filesystem and individual packages *cannot* be updated.
+There is no yum/dnf, etc. In this book we are using Kubernetes 1.3 (the latest version) which is still not part of Fedora Atomic 24, so we decided to use the Fedora 24 server edition, in minimal configuration, and added the packages we needed directly from their official websites.

 ## Supporting software needed for this setup:
 * Kubernetes - 1.3.0 or later (Download latest from Kubernetes website)